acbarrentine/chimera-md/readme.md

 The intended way to install is via [Docker](https://hub.docker.com/repository/docker/acbarrentine/chimera-md/general).
 The Docker Compose file is probably the easiest way to get going.
-The version below should get you going, but the one on github will probably be more up to date.
+The version below should get you going, but the [one on Github](https://github.com/acbarrentine/chimera-md/blob/main/compose.yaml) will probably be more up to date.

 ```yaml
 version: '3.8'